IVAC Quebec: Free Therapy for Crime Victims

 IVAC cover photo

-If you've been a victim of a crime in Quebec, you may be entitled to free mental health services through IVAC (Indemnisation des Victimes d'Actes Criminels).
-This program, administered by the CNESST, has been supporting crime victims since 1972.
+Looking for an IVAC therapist in Quebec?
+If you've been a victim of a crime, you may be entitled to free therapy through IVAC (Indemnisation des Victimes d'Actes Criminels).
+This program, administered by the CNESST, helps crime victims find a covered IVAC psychologist or therapist at no cost since 1972.

 What is IVAC?